Tschonti/503-service-unavailable/README.md

 - [Jónás Jurásek](https://github.com/J0NAS12)
 - [Zsombor Kászonyi](https://github.com/Moonlander1)

+## Compile
+Compiling requires JDK 1.8!
+Run `compiled/compile.bat`.
+Note that this requires the JDK's bin folder to be set in the Path variable.
+The commands in this file generate the class files in the `compiled` directory and a `.jar` file in the root directory.

+## Test
+There are various test cases described in the documentation.
+Each of them have a `.bat` file in the `test` directory, which start the `.jar` file, read input from a text file, write to another, and then compare the two.

 ## How to use Prettier
 - Install all npm packeges with \
 `npm i`